top of page

 Aaron has over 22 years of experience in therapeutic settings.
 He founded and operated a residential Treatment Center for youth for 10 years and has done therapy in a variety of settings.
 He specializes in helping youth, young adults, couples and families.
 Aaron has extensive expertise in effectively treating anxiety, depression, attachment, trauma and cultivating and strengthening marital and family relationships.
 He is passionate about the difference that can be made in the lives of others.
 In his spare time, Aaron enjoys all sports and spending time with wife of 23 years and his 5 amazing kids.

-Shanna Call, CSW
+Shanna Call, LCSW

 Therapist